-Working Group Name Policies and Procedures for Standards Development
+IEEE 1904 Access Networks Working Group Policies and Procedures for Standards Development

 Introduction

 Role of Standards Development

 This clause shall not be modified.

 In today’s technological environment, standards play a critical role in product development and market competitiveness.
 Responsibility for how a standard evolves begins in the Working Group.
 Every input, behavior, and action has both a contributory and a potential legal consequence.
 These procedures help protect Working Group participants and the IEEE by establishing the necessary framework for a sound standardization process.